kubernetes/minikube/site/content/en/docs/Tasks/mount.md

   How to mount a host directory into the VM
 ---

+## 9P Mounts

+9P mounts are flexible and work across all hypervisors, but suffers from performance and reliability issues when used with large folders (>600 files).
+See **Driver Mounts** as an alternative.

-It is possible to mount directories from the host into the guest using the `mount` subcommand:
+To mount a directory from the host into the guest using the `mount` subcommand:

 ```
 minikube mount <source directory>:<target directory>